Mamta013/Product-Recommendation-System/README.md

 # Product Recommendation System for E-commerce Project

 ## Project Background
-This project focuses on enhancing product recommendations and understanding market trends for an online retail platform.
-A **SQL**-based data warehouse was designed to store and manage customer and sales data.
-The project involved analyzing 10,000 customer records, forecasting sales trends, and building personalized recommendation systems using **Python** to improve user experience.
-These insights help businesses identify profitable segments and optimize marketing efforts, leading to growth and increased customer satisfaction.
+This project improves product recommendations and tracks market trends for an online store.
+A **SQL**-based data warehouse was set up to store customer and sales data.
+The project analyzed **10,000** customer records, predicted sales trends, and created personalized recommendations using **Python** to enhance user experience.
+These insights help businesses find profitable areas and improve marketing, leading to growth and happier customers.

 ## Dataset Structure
 The dataset for this project was organized into a SQL-based data warehouse with multiple tables for customer data, sales records, product information, and regional market data.
 The primary data structure used for this analysis and modeling is the combination of two major sources: